2009 – present day

 Meanwhile do look below for a write up of Issue 12 held in Devon in December 2017.

-News of the most recent launches: for Issue 14, we held two event, one in a wild and stormy Cumbria with performance, percussion session, walk and ceilidh in October 2018, the other at The Baldwin Gallery in London on 22nd November.
+For Issue 14 – TERRA we held two events, one in a wild and stormy Cumbria with performance, percussion session, walk and ceilidh in October 2018, the other at The Baldwin Gallery in London on 22nd November.

 Here is a recording of October’s reading at Sprint Mill hosted by the book’s editors and the Kairos Collective: https://bit.ly/2PUDuYa .